-The room looked just like all the rooms we had taken Mom to so many times in the last few weeks of her life, which was only 4 months ago, and as soon as I turned the corner and saw it, the memory hit me in full force, so now along with the tears of pain I was also an emotional sobbing mess.
+The room looked just like all the rooms we had taken Mom to so many times in the last few weeks of her life, which was only 4 months ago, and as soon as I turned the corner and saw it, the memory hit me in full force.
+So now along with the tears of pain I was also an emotional sobbing mess.
 The nurse must have thought I was a complete dingbat.
 Plus I just couldn't get any relief and was moaning and holding my side and walking, then lying down, then swaying.
 Strong spasms began happening too, it was terrible!
-They needed a urine sample, took me to x-ray (the first time in my life that I didn't even care about getting an x-ray, I wanted to know if there was a stone there!), and then finally got an IV in and some pain meds.
+They needed a urine sample and took me to x-ray — the first time in my life that I didn't even care about getting an x-ray, I wanted to know if there was a stone there!
+Then finally they got an IV in and some pain meds.
 It still took a few looooong minutes to take hold, but when it did and I drifted off to sleep, it was relief like you just can't fathom unless you've been there.
 Just being able to walk and move without pain, oh the stuff we take for granted!!!

-There are times to be thankful for doctors and pharmaceuticals…
+There are definitely times to be thankful for doctors and pharmaceuticals…

 You all know how much I've written in the past about the pharmaceutical industry, and there are some rotten things going on there for sure (the many vaccine scams, the push for statins, etc.), but WOW, there are times when we can be really thankful for doctors and drugs.
 (As I've said before, the medical establishment is very good at acute care like emergency or surgical medicine, just NOT good at chronic care, and for sure not great about prevention or knowing the impact that real food, real fats, and natural remedies can have.)

 On the way there and while Kent was in filling the prescriptions, the pain came back!